McGraw Hill Financial to buy SNL Financial for $2.23 billion

 Tax benefits of about $550 million will mitigate the financial impact of the acquisition, the company said in a statement.

-New York-based McGraw Hill said it expected the deal to add to diluted earnings per share in 2016, excluding amortisation and special items.
+New York-based McGraw Hill said it expected the deal to add to diluted earnings per share in 2016, excluding amortization and special items.

 SNL Financial, owned by private equity firm New Mountain Capital LLC, has about 3,000 employees in 10 countries.